 Instructors who have graduating seniors enrolled in their classes will have a Degree Grade Roster available in MyRED listing the names of degree candidates registered.
-The rosters are made available three weeks prior to Commencement.
+The rosters are made available four weeks prior to Commencement.
 Instructors are required to submit a degree grade on each enrolled degree candidate where the grades are used to determine eligibility for graduation.
 The advanced grades are subject to change until a time established by the Academic Senate (usually 4:00 p.m. on the last day of final examinations).
 If all reports are satisfactory, the student is permitted to graduate.
 Unsatisfactory grades will result in the candidate being notified that he or she may be deleted from the graduation list.

 If an instructor does not report a deficiency to Graduation Services, 402-472-3635 ext 3, by the stated deadline, the student will graduate on the basis of the advanced grades on file.
 If a final grade roster lists a deficient grade for a person who has graduated, the advanced grade will be recorded as the final grade since the deficiency was not reported to Office of the University Registrar before Commencement.